IreneArgolloDelgadillo/training/PromisesAsyncProgramming/Readme.md

 | Home: http://localhost:3000/home|

+# Iterating with Async/Await
+Async funtion can be used only in a await function

 # Training questions:
 1. In what cases is possible a Promise fullfills its request by entering to **then** function, but stills returning a status different of 200?
 ```